 - Authentication of local users via "CSENetID".

-School Equipment Policies
+School Equipment and Accounts Policies

 Dual-booting - installing multiple operating systems on a single machine, and allowing the user to select, at boot, which operating system to run - is not supported by the CSL/School.
 Dual-booting a lab-administered Linux or domain-joined Windows machine is an explicit violation of School policy.
 For users of a domain-joined Windows machine wishing to also run Linux, a common workaround (and supported solution) is to run a Linux VM on top of Windows.